top of page

 To Stop A Charge

 SOFTS OR SOLIDS - In a bolt rifles magazine I suggest 2x Premium Softs for the hunters first one or two shots into the vitals, and then 2x Solids for the running side or rear raking shots.. or charge.
-The skull; our Water Buffalo bulls have flatter and much thicker solid skull bone structures than a Cape Buffalo bull which has many hollow cavities under the boss...
+The skull; our Water Buffalo bulls have flatter and much thicker 2" to 3" solid skull bone structures, than a Cape Buffalo bull which has many hollow cavities under the boss...
 Yes we have studied and dissected mature age skulls of both species.
-We have seen some cases of SP ammo skidding off an angled Water Buffalo skull, and no penetration, even close up, because of the solid bone thickness and shot angle factors.
+We have seen some cases of quality SP ammo skidding off an angled Water Buffalo skull, and no penetration, even close up, because of the solid bone thickness and shot angle factors.
 So we require our guides to use Solids for back up, final approach, and to stop a charge.!!

 bgImage

-© 2025 Graham Williams buffalo577(at)hotmail.com Cell +61 427 577 435
+© 2025 Contact buffalo577(at)hotmail.com Cell +61 427 577 435

 REAL ADVENTURES - GENUINE WILDERNESS - AUSTRALIA'S BEST